 Q: Are Rejuva leggings available in 20-30 mmHg?

-A: Not yet.
+A: Yes but in sheer leggings only.
 This is something we’ve been working on for a long time but haven’t yet been able to get just right.
 Since we want them to be absolutely perfect for you, we’re continuing our product development quest.
 Be assured, it’s definitely something we’re prioritizing & working actively upon.
 In the meantime, one thing to note about our current 15-20 mmHg leggings is that they are produced to land on the highest side of that support range.
 For that reason, many 20-30 mmHg wearers are often pleasantly surprised by their firm support.
 If you’re a 20-30 mmHg wearer concerned as to whether you would get adequate compression from them, I’d suggest giving them a try.
 If they’re not quite right, just let us know within 30 days and we’ll help you find something that’s a better match.